Guivernoir/palisade-error/BENCH_AVG.md

 ## 1. Executive Summary

-This document provides a detailed performance breakdown of the high-fidelity error component.
-The results demonstrate a **production-grade architecture** characterized by **Timing Normalization** (to prevent side-channel leakage) and a **strict zero-leak memory management policy**.
-Despite being tested on older hardware (Dell Latitude E6410), the component maintains sub-microsecond internal speeds and consistent microsecond-scale public-facing response times.
+This document provides a detailed performance breakdown of the high-fidelity error component (benchmark run timestamp: `1771334046`).
+The results confirm a **production-grade architecture** characterized by **Timing Normalization** (to prevent side-channel leakage) and a **strict zero-leak memory management policy**.
+Tested on legacy hardware (Dell Latitude E6410), the component maintains sub-microsecond internal speeds and consistent microsecond-scale public-facing response times — with one notable update: **Ring Buffer structures now carry a small, bounded, and intentional net allocation footprint**, which is the expected behavior for a persistent eviction-based log.

 ## 2. Testing Environment